 There is no such thing as an ‘effortless’ model off duty street style look during fashion month.
 By no means is it an ‘oh I just threw it together’ moment, no, there is a whole team working on getting those guys and girls to look their best so that at every turn, they’re looking bang on point #streetstyle camera ready.

 There are so many moving parts that come with any one look.
-Not only are you working with the client, you’re also liaising with their agent and working with the PR agencies to ensure that it’s you who gets first dibs at the latest designer drops over anyone else!
+Not only are you working with the client, you’re also liaising with their agent and working with the PR agencies to ensure that it’s you, who gets first dibs at any of the latest designer drops over anyone else!

-For example, a model might have a particular affiliation with a certain brand, so for obvious reasons, will have to be seen wearing said brand and most definitely NOT seen wearing their competitor.
-And not that it’s particular your fault (mostly the PR agency if it does happen) but your client can absolutely NOT turn up to the red carpet wearing exactly the same outfit as someone else.
+For example, a model might have a particular affiliation with a certain brand, so for obvious reasons, will have to be seen wearing said brand and most definitely NOT, seen wearing their competitor.
+And not that it will particularly be your fault, mostly the PR agency if it does happen, but your client can absolutely NOT turn up to the red carpet wearing exactly the same outfit as someone else.

 Of course in the end, it’s the client who has the final say as to what they want to wear, but responsibility will always fall onto you.
 Which can definitely be incredibly positive – getting your client major press, featuring on multiple best dressed lists or hearing from a designer that they sold out.
 But it can also go the other way….and no one wants to be seen listed as worst dressed.

 A good stylist will also keep in mind the client’s fans and socio and economic trends within the consumer groups, understanding that particular outfit choices can send the wrong message.
 For example, @stylememaeve the incredible wonder woman behind Hailey Baldwin, understands that most girls who look up to her, and importantly her age can’t actually afford couture.
 In an interview with Fashion Week Daily, Maeve explains,